 "Why?"
 I shivered as his hands, warm from the dish water in the sink, slowly slid up my bare arms.
 The other shoe I still held on to clattered to the floor.

 He brushed my hair off to one shoulder and as I felt the slider inch up my back, his head dipped and his cool lips pressed against the side of my neck.
 I exhaled loudly, tilting my head slightly aside to give him more room.

 "Very naughty of her," he continued whispering into my ear, his arms now around my waist.
 "How can I be expected to get you to school dressed like this?"

 Fingers trembling, I drew the gold chain that came in the box with the dress out from underneath it.
 I hadn't taken the present from Carlisle and Esme off since I opened it.
-At the bottom pulling the delicate necklace into a V hung the supposed heart shaped crystal he gave me for graduation.
+At the bottom pulling the delicate necklace into a V hung the diamond I know longer lied to myself about that he gave me for graduation.

 "So, you like it?"
 I asked breathlessly, flushing with satisfaction.